🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 plt.show()

-3.2.2 Sealing Treatment (Sealing)
+3.2.2 Sealing

 3.3 Surface Modification Technologies

-3.3.1 Ion Implantation (Ion Implantation)
+3.3.1 Ion Implantation

-1. Ion generation at ion source (e.g., N⁺, B⁺, P⁺)
+1. Generate ions in an ion source (e.g., N⁺, B⁺, P⁺)

-4. Irradiation of sample in vacuum chamber
+4. Irradiate the sample in a vacuum chamber

 $$ C(x) = \frac{\Phi}{\sqrt{2\pi} \Delta R_p} \exp\left(-\frac{(x - R_p)^2}{2 \Delta R_p^2}\right) $$